ritaturk/xenko-docs/manual/get-started/populate-a-scene.md

    _Renamed entity in a scene_

-Now that you are able to add entities to your scene, the next step is to move, rotate and scale your entites, see [Positioning entites](positioning-entities.md).
+Now that you are able to add entities to your scene, the next step is to move, rotate and scale your entites, see [Arrange entites](arrange-entities.md).